 Some people choose a climbing shoe pretty much based on how the heel fits.
 I used to be among them too.
 Nowadays, I tend to think comfort is equally important.
-An I do have to say, that Scarpa did good on both categories with this shoe.
-The heel has a suction cup like fit.
+I do have to say, that Scarpa did well on both categories with this shoe.
+The heel has a suction cup-like fit.
 And while being an aggressive shoe the comfort is pretty good, too.
 Once broken in, I can easily wear the Instinct Vs for an hour at a time while bouldering indoors.

 If you like your shoes tighter, then maybe a little less.
 The heel hooking is nice and you can feel what’s happening under the heel when pulling.
 The heel stays on nicely too, because of the velcro closure.

 The breaking in period was a bit longer with these than with the other shoes that I’ve had.
 But once broken in, it’s a breeze to climb in.
-After getting a bit softer, the performance gets better on slabs an smearing as well.
+After getting a bit softer, the performance gets better on slabs and smearing as well.
 I took these out on steep bouldering to vertical sport, to small edges and big smearing and they performed well on all types of climbing.
-So someone could even call these a nice all round high-end shoe?
+So someone could even call these a nice all-round high-end shoe?

 All in all, I do think the Scarpa Instinct Vs is an excellently built shoe that will withstand the abuse.
 You will not waste your money with these, but do try them on before buying.
 The fit and finish are top-notch and the rubber excels on small footholds and hard edging.
 These are worth a look for everyone who likes steep climbing.